Reprinted from MHC Wharfside - August 2016

-British Columbian Salmon Farmers Association (BCSFA) executive director Jeremy Dunn said farmers are open to collaboration with the Sea Shepherd’s scientists if they can bring expertise to projects underway or if they think there is a different approach to that of the leading government and university scientists.
+British Columbia Salmon Farmers Association (BCSFA) then-Executive Director Jeremy Dunn said farmers are open to collaboration with the Sea Shepherd’s scientists if they can bring expertise to projects underway or if they think there is a different approach to that of the leading government and university scientists.

 “B.C. salmon farmers are involved with the Pacific Salmon Foundation, Department of Fisheries & Oceans, UBC, and others in the Strategic Salmon Health Initiative – the largest single study into the health of salmon on the B.C. coast ever undertaken.
 A world-class research team is currently testing close to 30,000 samples of wild, hatchery and farm-raised salmon,” says Dunn.